epilif1017a/simple_secure_ansible_hdp_hadoop/README.md

 # Requirements:

-1) Python's passlib should be installed
+1) Python's passlib should be installed on the ansible controller executing the playbook.
 2) Take into consideration that the user you create/choose on the play "0_prepare_cluster.yml" to administer the cluster and execute the subsequent plays (1_launch_cluster.yml) must have adequate access to read files/folders in the playbook.
-3) You have have configured your firewall rules appropriately (e.g., cluster's internal network in trusted zone)
+3) You have have configured your firewall rules appropriately (e.g., cluster's internal network in trusted zone).

 # General Steps: